Chisholm Creek Pet Resort is proud to announce a new service to our menu: Canine Massage!

 Many animals respond well to the relaxation benefits of massage.
 It’s an effective way to help socialize young dogs and help relieve stress from the body.
 By getting your pet used to touch with massage, it can make them easier to handle by other canine professionals, such as veterinarians, groomers, and trainers.
 If a dog begins its life with positive touch from people, it will be more comfortable in all kinds of situations.

 Ashley Olmstead, who is currently the resort’s Daycamp Supervisor, recently received her massage certification from the Lang Institute for Canine Massage in Loveland, Colorado.
-She is a member of the Association Bodywork for Massage Professionals (ABMP) and is certified in Pet First Aid and CPR.
+She is a member of the Association Bodywork for Massage Professionals (ABMP) and is certified in Pet First Aid and CPR (Coast2Coast First Aid/CPR).

 Canine massage is not a substitute for veterinary care.
 In fact if your dog has any medical issue we will request that you visit your vet before having any massage sessions.